y-okochi/Megatron-Bridge/docs/training/packed-sequences.md

 ## File Organization

-When using packed sequences, Megatron Bridge automatically organizes files in your dataset directory:
+When using packed sequences, the {py:class}`bridge.data.builders.finetuning_dataset.FinetuningDatasetBuilder` automatically organizes files in your dataset directory:

 ```
 dataset_root/